-DIY Pergola project with materials list and the steps we took to complete our project.
+Pergola DIY with material list.
+Weekend pergola DIY project and the steps we took to complete our stunning backyard pergola paradise.

 Pergolas are gorgeous.